 POLICY SP T1 All road reservations should be in accordance with the requirements set out by the road authority and no development will be permitted which would conflict with these reservations.

-POLICY SP T2 New and improved roads will be required to comply with the provisions set out in the Schedule of Road Standards with such other details of construction and design as required by the relevant road authority need is for a single carriage way, the first should be built in its ultimate position within the road reserve allowing the second to be located in its correct position later.
+POLICY SP T2 New and improved roads will be required to comply with the provisions set out in the Schedule of Road Standards with such other details of construction and design as required by the relevant road authority (National Works Agency).
+POLICY SP T3 Where a dual carriage way is intended but the present need is for a single carriage way, the first should be built in its ultimate position within the road reserve allowing the second to be located in its correct position later.